-Only MPRC Faculty Associates are eligible to apply for grants under the Seed Grant Program, although joint applications from MPRC Affiliates and a current Associate will be considered.
+Only MPRC Faculty Associates are eligible to apply for grants under the Seed Grant Program.
 Applicants must have applied for MPRC Associate status by the previous academic semester at the latest.
 (Exceptions are possible for new faculty.)
 Preference is given to applicants who have not received Seed Grant funding for at least three years.